mighty-gerbils/gerbil/doc/reference/std/db/dbi.md

 ## sql-txn-commit

-Commits a transaction if there&rsquo;s one that can be commited.
+Commits a transaction if there’s one that can be commited.
 It errors if the transaction cannot be commited and otherwise, if there is no transaction, does nothing at all.